 What’s so French about French vanilla ice cream?
-While regular vanilla ice cream can be made with or without eggs, there’s no question that French vanilla is made with a custardy base rich with egg yolks, which impart that iconic yellow tint to the ice cream.
-Plus it’s almost always made with vanilla seeds–those lovely dark speckles.
-Any other questions?
+While regular vanilla ice cream can be made with or without eggs, there’s no question that French vanilla is made with a custardy base rich with ample egg yolks, which impart that iconic yellow tint to the ice cream.
+Plus it’s almost always made with vanilla seeds resulting in those enigmatic and intriguing dark flecks punctuating the creamy ice cream.–Renee Schettler Rossi

 French Vanilla Ice Cream